 Have you ever seen those little wooden dolls that split open to show another little doll inside, then another inside that one?
-Ever wonder what they’re called?
-They’re matryoshka dolls, which were first made in Russia starting in 1890.
-Matryoshka means “little mom,” and the outside doll is always a woman, but the inside ones can be boys or girls.
-The big one is usually painted with colorful loopy designs, and if you twist the top half off the bottom, inside is another version of herself, except smaller.
-Inside that one there’s a third even smaller one, then another inside that one, and so on till you get down to the last teeny doll, which usually doesn’t open at all.
-Sometimes even the baby has the pattern, because she likes to look good whenever she actually gets out.
+They’re matryoshka dolls from Russia.
+Matryoshka means “little mom,” and the outside doll is always a woman.
+If you twist the top half off any doll, inside is a smaller version of herself, until you get down to the last teeny doll.
+Sometimes even the baby has the pattern, because she wants to look good whenever she actually gets out.

 Wee ones: If your matryoshka doll has 4 more dolls inside it, how many dolls are in the set all together?

 Little kids: If you’re counting your 7 matryoshka dolls and you’ve counted 2 so far, what numbers do you say to count the rest?
 Bonus: If every other doll in a set of 9 is a girl, how many boys are there?
 (Remember: the biggest matryoshka is always a girl!)

 Big kids: If you have 6 dolls and the biggest doll is 6 inches tall, and each doll is 1/2 inch shorter than the next, how tall is the baby?
 Bonus: How many ways could 3 doll sets give you 10 dolls, if every set has at least 2?
 (Don’t worry about the order, just the combinations of sizes.)